wheregmis/lumen-blocks/docsite/docs/docs-src/0.1/src/installation/index.md

 If Tailwind CSS classes aren't being applied:

-1. Ensure your `tailwind.config.js` correctly points to both your source files and the Laminar Blocks components.
+1. Ensure your `tailwind.config.js` correctly points to both your source files and the Lumen Blocks components.
 2. Make sure you're generating the Tailwind CSS output file and including it in your application.
 3. Check for any path errors in the `content` array of your Tailwind configuration.

 If components aren't rendering correctly:

 1. Verify you've imported the components correctly.
-2. Ensure you're using the latest compatible versions of Dioxus and Laminar Blocks.
+2. Ensure you're using the latest compatible versions of Dioxus and Lumen Blocks.